Web copy is like Batman. How? Let me explain.

 The editing list can be endless.
 Testing is the best way to perfect what words convert your visitors most often.

-Medium copy editing can consist of addressing problems in the website copy that you are aware of without having to change the entire messaging.
+Medium editing addresses problems in the website or landing page copy that you are aware of without having to change the entire messaging.

-Light copy editing can be done based on quick insights provided by data or observations.
+Light editing is based on quick insights provided by data or observations.

 The process of fine-tuning your copywriting makes the difference between prompting clicks or producing a high bounce rate.
 Your passion for your product and your expertise are clear only after you polish your messaging.